-Marisela Campos recently received her B.S. with High Honors from the University of Texas at Austin RTF program in Spring 2019, where she focused on producing.
+Marisela recently received her B.S. with High Honors from the University of Texas at Austin RTF program in Spring 2019, where she focused on producing.
 Some of her producing credits include short films, The Adventures of… from director Sophia Loffreda, and The 11th Order from director Joshua DeFour.
-She is excited to join the department and hopes her unique perspective as a recent graduate will allow her to connect and support faculty, staff, and students.
+She is excited to be part of the department and hopes her unique perspective as a recent graduate allows her to connect and support faculty, staff, and students.

 Lee, a 1997 Summa Cum Laude graduate of RTF, has served as the RTF Media Librarian since 1998.
 In addition to serving the RTF Graduate and Faculty communities, he coordinates RTF film and video class screenings and is the RTF Media Library purchasing agent.
 Lee also manages faculty travel, visiting speaker arrangements, reimbursements, pro card purchases, and vendor payments.

 Recreationally, Lee is an avid consumer of American comic books and hates the pretentious term 'graphic novel.'
 When not enjoying genre films from other countries, he cleans up after his cats.

 Elana manages all content updates for the RTF website, coordinates department-sponsored summer camps and workshops, manages social media outreach, coordinates the Longhorn Denius showcase and other RTF initiatives, and produces promotional materials for departmental events.